 To encourage the use of solar, wind, and other renewable energy technologies.

-To encourage building owners to insulate their buildings to conserve energy and reduce operating costs.

 To require street tree planting along all new or upgraded streets and landscaping around the perimeter and within all new parking lots to shade vehicle parking areas and sidewalks and reduce heat and glare from pavement.

 To require shade tree planting and landscaping around and within all commercial and residential, and industrial park developments to shade buildings and walkways, cool building surroundings, and reduce glare and noise.